-While the tracks were re-worked for Sega Rally 2, all three cars from the original Sega Rally are selectable, as are vehicles from more manufacturers (Peugeot, Subaru, Ford, Mitsibishi and Renault).
-The game also offers more stages with more variation in climate (perhaps most noticably, a snow level).
+While the tracks were re-worked for Sega Rally 2, all three cars from the original Sega Rally are selectable, as are vehicles from more manufacturers (Peugeot, Subaru, Ford, Mitsubishi and Renault).
+The game also offers more stages with more variation in climate (perhaps most noticeably, a snow level).

 The unseen co-driver returns in Sega Rally 2 (with a different voiceover) but now informs the player of distances towards obstacles and changes in road surfaces.
 Furthermore there are new types of obstacles such as bridges.

 Unlike the original Sega Rally, the arcade Sega Rally 2's selection of cars mostly come from the 1997 World Rally Championship (WRC).
 On the Dreamcast, cars from the 1998 season were introduced.
 The first eight cars featured in the arcade version, the rest were added to the Dreamcast version.